-NSE Clearing is a public limited company incorporated under the provisions of Companies Act (1956) and is a wholly owned subsidiary of National Stock Exchange of India Ltd. The entire 100% share capital of the Clearing Corporation is held by National Stock Exchange of India Limited.
-Necessary provisions in this regard are contained in Securities Contracts (Regulation) (Stock Exchanges and Clearing Corporations) (SECC) Regulations, 2018.
+NSE Clearing is a public limited company incorporated under the provisions of the Companies Act, 1956 and is a wholly owned subsidiary of National Stock Exchange of India Limited.
+The entire 100% share capital of the Clearing Corporation is held by National Stock Exchange of India Limited.
+The necessary provisions in this regard are contained in SECC Regulations.
 The shareholders of the Clearing Corporation should be fit and proper persons and should not suffer from any disqualifications.
 As these are continuous requirements, after becoming the shareholder of NSE Clearing, if any shareholder suffers any disqualification, they cannot continue to be a shareholder of Clearing Corporation.